 “And it wasn’t all thawed?”
 Sayid asked.

 Sayid went on.
-“So between last season and this, even as recently as sometime before Ryan and Greer reached the lab this morning, someone stole the wolf out of the freezer in Cabin 4, without breaking the lock.
+“So sometime before Charlie and Ingrid reached the lab this morning, someone stole the wolf out of the freezer in Cabin 4, without breaking the lock.
 Someone then put the wolf in the corner of the lab in Cabin 3—just between the time the lights went out and Husky went to start the generator.
 We can assume whoever did this was the one to knock out Husky?”

 “What about when you come to lunch?
 Do you leave the closet unlocked?”

-“No, siree,” Ryan added.
+“No, siree,” Charlie added.
 “If both of us are out of the lab, that door is locked.
-The cabin door is locked.
-We set the alarm when we leave for the night.”
+The cabin door is locked.”

 Sayid knew the modus operandi, knew his team would follow it properly, but only one thought kept going through his head: It’s one of us, or it’s one of them, whoever them is.

 Sayid then made everyone go through their last hour’s whereabouts, and the stories hadn’t changed from the first time he asked.
-Ryan left Cabin 4 and arrived at the Commons just as the lights went out.
-AJ was the next to leave his lab and was walking over when he saw the light on Cabin 4 go out.
-He arrived at the Commons after Ryan.
-Greer and Husky remained in their labs to work a little later.
+Charlie left Cabin 4 and arrived at the Commons just as the lights went out.
+AJ was the next to leave his lab and was walking over when he saw the lights in Cabin 4 go out.
+He arrived at the Commons after Charlie.
+Ingrid and Husky remained in their labs to work a little later.
 Lacy had been in Cabin 7, the women’s barracks, when the power went out.
-She started the generator, bundled up, and walked over to Cabin 3 to see AJ.
+She started the generator, bundled up, and walked over to Cabin 3, thinking that AJ was still there.

 “Never forget your walkies,” Sayid reminded everyone.
 “That’s how we communicate when phones and internet go down.”